tvan04/github-actions-demo/README.md

 1. Open `.github/workflows/main.yml`
 2. Add a new job called `lint` that:
    - Runs after the test job
-   - Uses the `npm run` to check code style
+   - Uses the `npm run lint` command to check code style
    - Only runs when files in `src/` or `tests/` change
 3. Add these environment variables to the workflow:
    - `NODE_ENV: 'test'`